-CCH’s report was released April 20 as its HomeWorks campaign joined the city of Chicago in announcing the city’s new school-based housing initiative.
-The Housing Homeless Families program will offer permanent housing to 100 homeless families attending six Chicago Public Schools located in high-crime communities.
+CCH’s report was released as its HomeWorks campaign joined the city of Chicago in April to announce the city’s new school-based housing initiative.
+The program will offer permanent housing and support services to 100 homeless families attending six Chicago Public Schools (CPS) located in high-crime communities.

-“The City of Chicago is committed to helping families in every neighborhood work, thrive and provide for their own, because no child should be worried about where they are going to sleep at night,” said Mayor Rahm Emanuel.
+“The city of Chicago is committed to helping families in every neighborhood work, thrive and provide for their own, because no child should be worried about where they are going to sleep at night,” Mayor Rahm Emanuel said when FIT was announced.
 “Our partners at the Chicago Coalition for the Homeless share in this vision, as demonstrated by their unwavering advocacy on behalf of Chicago’s students and families.
 I want to thank them for their partnership on a new program to house 100 of our most vulnerable families this summer.”

 To assess the size of Chicago’s homeless population, CCH developed a new methodology using U. S. Census data.
 This method also provides a more precise understanding of how many families are doubled-up.